 Located in the heart of Old Amersham this recently renovated award winning museum is well worth a visit!
 As well as themed activities throughout the year, children can discover and explore Amersham’s past through maps, photos, objects and documents.
 On the 1st August their event ‘Create!’ starts, which includes a series of fun and free creative workshops for the whole family to enjoy.

-Bucks County Museum
+Discover Bucks Museum

 Chiltern Open Air Museum